maise-guide/maise/README.md

 ---
 ## General info

-Current beta version 2.0 works on Linux platforms and combines 3 modules for describing, optimizing, and analyzing atomic structures.
+Current version 2.2 works on Linux platforms and combines 3 modules for modeling, optimizing, and analyzing atomic structures.

 1 The neural network (NN) module builds, tests, and uses NN models to describe interatomic interactions with near-ab initio accuracy at a low computational cost compared to density functional theory calculations.